 You can order the Berlin Syndrome movie from here:

-The Final Verdict of Berlin Syndrome
+The Final Verdict of B Syndrome

 Berlin Syndrome is a movie that might appear as a simple tale of house arrest and abduction but it is something more.
 It is on human relationships and the way it swallows a person whole.
 Its characters are exemplary paragons of humans who find themselves either in the driving seat or the receiving end.

-Andi is like a driving force in a relationship while Clare is the one who is constantly abused.
+Andi is like a driving force in a relationship in Berlin Syndrome while Clare is the one who is constantly abused.
 Even though there is a psychotic angle flung here, you can’t rule out its palpability.
 There are still conservative extremists extant in today’s society that would literally do anything to keep you close.

 Berlin Syndrome is a wonderful poetic flick with an amazing screenplay to be understood by its real allegorical import.